 4. Stick to the Airbnb platform for all communications.

-Never give guests your personal email address, Skype or telephone number.
+Never give Airbnb guest your personal email address, Skype or telephone number.

 5. Always be polite.

-Even when a guest is being difficult, provide professional customer service and be extremely polite.
-That said, if you have a clear policy regarding an issue don’t automatically give in to what the guest wants, especially if it is unreasonable.
+Even when your guest is being difficult, provide professional customer service and be extremely polite.
+That said, if you have a clear policy regarding an issue don’t automatically give in to what the Airbnb guest wants, especially if it is unreasonable.

 And remember, there is always a way to resolve any issue.
 Just hold your nerve and stay positive.